 Here's how to create an employee handbook that not only says everything you need it to say, but is fun to read, too!
 We'll cover:

-- What an employee handbook is and why you need one - Why your employee handbook needs to be (and stay) up to date - How to spot a great handbook (and create one) - Missteps to avoid when creating your handbook
+- What an employee handbook is and why you need one - Why your employee handbook needs to be (and stay) up to date - How to spot a great handbook (and create one) - Which "don'ts" to avoid when creating your handbook - Major legal considerations in creating an employee handbook - Ways to make your handbook a document staff want to read.